Master of Antarctic Studies

 Considering the limited spaces available in the programme each year, entry into the programme is competitive.
 You will need to complete the application form on the Gateway Antarctica website by 19 September.
 You will also need to provide certified copies of your academic transcripts with your application.
 Two letters of reference have to be sent directly to Gateway Antarctica from your referees that you nominate as part of your application.

 A decision on whether your application has been successful will be made in early September.

 Find out more about how to apply for graduate and postgraduate qualifications.

 - all courses required for the Postgraduate Certificate in Antarctic Studies

-Beginning in November, the Master of Antarctic Studies is expected to be completed within one year of full-time study.
-Part-time study is possible, with approval from the Dean of Science.
+Beginning in November, the Master of Antarctic Studies is expected to be completed within 1 year of full-time study.
+Part-time study is possible, with approval.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.

 - For research into career destinations by qualification, visit Te Pōkai Tara | Universities New Zealand website.

 - Find out more about what you can do with a degree from UC.